Hi, I'm Joan Cusick – a documentary photographer who focuses on stories that bring generations together.

 I began my career as a writer and editor for The Commercial Appeal in Memphis before moving into corporate communications at Maybelline, FedEx, and Charles Schwab.
 I was always involved in storytelling, but I wanted to be behind the camera – not in front of it.
 So in 2013, I traded corporate life for a full-time photography career.

 My journalistic style and corporate experience make me well-suited to a wide range of clients who need everything from a quick "head shot" to long-term documentary photography.

 Businesses: Sacramento area clients include California Surveying & Drafting Supply; First American Title Company; Lionakis Architects & Engineering; River City Bank; Uptown Studios; and Vanir Construction.

 Publications: My work has been published in Civil Eats, Comstock's magazine, Edible Sacramento, J. the Jewish Weekly, Outword, Real Weddings, Salon and The Huffington Post.

-I am a member of the National Press Photographers Association, Professional Photographers of America and the Sacramento Rainbow Chamber of Commerce.
+I am a member of the National Press Photographers Association and Professional Photographers of America.

 Portrait by Brian B. Fox